csharpseattle/tensorflowiOS/README.md

 # Tensorflow iOS Object Detection

 An Object Detection application on iOS using Tensorflow and pre-trained COCO dataset models.
-Video frames are captured and inference is done locally using one of the 3 provided models: ssd_mobilenet_v1_coco, ssd_inception_v2_coco, and faster_rcnn_resnet101_coco.
+Video frames are captured and inference is done locally using one of the 3 provided models: ssd_mobilenet_v1_coco, ssd_modelnet_v2_coco, or ssd_inception_v2_coco.
 Both Swift and Objective-C projects.

 ![cat image](images/cat.png)